LipSim: A Provably Robust Perceptual Similarity Metric: Additional Empirical Results for LipSim

 \subsection{Empirical Robustness Results}

-In this part, the empirical robustness of LipSim is evaluated using $\ell_{\infty}$-AutoAttack and $\ell_{\infty}$-PGD attack, and the cross entropy loss as defined in Equation~\ref{eq:ce_loss} is used for the optimization.
-In the case of $\ell_{\infty}$-AutoAttack, LipSim outperforms all metrics for the entire set of perturbation budgets.
-For $\ell_{\infty}$-PGD, the performance of DreamSim is better for $\epsilon=0.01$, however, LipSim has preserved a high stable score encountering PGD attacks with different perturbation sizes, which demonstrates the stability of the LipSim.
+In this part, the empirical robustness of LipSim is evaluated using $\ell_{\infty}$-APGD, $\ell_{\infty}$-PGD attack and Momentum Iterative Attack~\cite{dong2018boosting}.
+The cross-entropy loss as defined in Equation~\ref{eq:ce_loss} is used for the optimization.
+In the case of $\ell_{\infty}$-APGD, LipSim outperforms all metrics for the entire set of perturbation budgets.
+For $\ell_{\infty}$-PGD, the performance of DreamSim is better for $\epsilon=0.01$, however, LipSim has kept a high stable score encountering PGD attacks with different perturbation sizes, which demonstrates the stability of the LipSim.
+The results for Momentum Iterative Attack are reported in Table~\ref{tab:empirical_score_mi}, which is in line with the other results presented in the paper in terms of the empirical robustness of LipSim towards adversarial attacks.